A Bayesian Learning Algorithm for Unknown Zero-sum Stochastic Games with an Arbitrary Opponent: INTRODUCTION

 \subsection{Related Literature}

 SG was first formulated by \cite{shapley1953stochastic}.
-A large body of work focuses on finding the Nash equilibria in SGs with known transition kernel \cite{littman2001friend, hu2003nash,hansen2013strategy}, or learning with a generative model \cite{jia2019feature,sidford2020solving,zhang2020model} to simulate the transition for an arbitrary state-action pair.
+A large body of work focuses on finding the Nash equilibria in SGs with known transition kernel \citep{littman2001friend, hu2003nash,hansen2013strategy}, or learning with a generative model \citep{jia2019feature,sidford2020solving,zhang2020model} to simulate the transition for an arbitrary state-action pair.
 In these cases no exploration is needed.

-There is a long line of research on exploration and regret analysis in single-agent RL (see e.g. \cite{jaksch2010near,osband2013more,gopalan2015thompson,azar2017minimax,ouyang2017learning,jin2018q,zhang2019regret,zanette2019tighter,wei2020model,wei2021learning,chen2021implicit,jafarnia2021pomdp,jafarnia2021online} and references therein).
-Extending these results to the SGs is non-trivial since the actions of the opponent also affects the state transition and can not be controlled by the agent.
+There is a long line of research on exploration and regret analysis in single-agent RL (see e.g. \cite{jaksch2010near,osband2013more}, \cite{gopalan2015thompson,azar2017minimax,ouyang2017learning,jin2018q,zhang2019regret,zanette2019tighter,wei2020model,wei2021learning,chen2021implicit,jafarnia2021pomdp,jafarnia2021online} and references therein).
+Extending these results to the SGs is non-trivial since the actions of the opponent also affect the state transition and can not be controlled by the agent.
 We review the literature on exploration in SGs and refer the interested reader to \cite{zhang2021multi,yang2020overview} for an extensive literature review on multi-agent RL in various settings.

-\paragraph{Stochastic Games.} A few recent works use self-play as a method to learn stochastic games \cite{bai2020provable,bai2020near,liu2021sharp,chen2021almost}.
+\paragraph{Stochastic Games.} A few recent works use self-play as a method to learn stochastic games \citep{bai2020provable,bai2020near,liu2021sharp,chen2021almost}.
 However, self-play requires controlling both the agent and the opponent and cannot be applied in the online setting where the agent plays against an arbitrary opponent.
 All of these works consider the setting of finite-horizon SG where the interaction of the players and the environment terminates after a fixed number of steps.

-In the online setting where the opponent is arbitrary, \cite{xie2020learning,jin2021power} achieve a regret bound of $\otil(\sqrt{T})$ in the finite-horizon SGs with linear and general function approximation, respectively.
+In the online setting where the opponent is \textit{arbitrary}, \cite{xie2020learning,jin2021power} achieve a regret bound of $\otil(\sqrt{T})$ in the finite-horizon SGs with linear and general function approximation, respectively.
 However, in the applications where the interaction between the players and the environment is non-stopping (e.g., stock trading), the infinite-horizon SG is more suitable.
 Lack of a fixed horizon in this setting makes the problem more challenging.
 This is since the backward induction, a technique that is widely used in the finite-horizon, is not applicable in the infinite-horizon setting.
+A recent paper on posterior sampling-based approaches to finite-horizon stochastic games is \cite{zhou2019posterior}.